 Back to KL.
 Wachsmann demonstrates how, through the Inspectorate of Camps, the IKL, the Nazis maintained that strange mixture of control and oversight which was symptomatic from Hitler downwards.
 For instance, with typical German efficiency, they maintained a bureaucratic grip on what went on inside the camps, with Commandants required to submit ‘daily updates on inmate numbers and categories, and monthly figures on fatalities and cause of prisoner deaths’ amongst the mass of statistics kept.
 There was a constant stream of instructions on every aspect of camp administration.
 Yet commandants were also given much latitude in running their fiefdoms.
 When Theodor Eicke was promoted from Inspector to take charge of the SS Death’s Head troops in Poland, his successor was one Richard Glücks, who often told commandants ‘You all know much better than me what’s going on.’
 Working towards the Führer…

 (Reading of Eicke’s promotion reminded me of the use of SS-Totenkopf and Einsatzkommando forces in the Nazi invasions eastward.
-Although SS-Totenkopf troops had committed war crimes in the invasion of France, it was the activities eastwards, such as ‘Operation Tannenburg’ in Poland, and the atrocities against civilians behind the main invasion of Barbarossa, which make it clear that when Hitler’s thoughts turned eastward, it was more than military success he sought.
+Although SS-Totenkopf troops had committed war crimes in the invasion of France, (including the murder of 97 British prisoners of war at Le Paradis) it was the activities eastwards, such as ‘Operation Tannenburg’ in Poland, and the atrocities against civilians behind the main invasion of Barbarossa, which make it clear that when Hitler’s thoughts turned eastward, it was more than military success he sought.
 It was to prosecute a massive racial war, and thereby not only gain his infamous ‘Lebensraum’, but also to eradicate the population of potential opponents such and politically capable elements.
-It was to eradicate people he saw as ‘untermensch’ – which chillingly translates as ‘subhuman creature’.)
+It was to destroy people he saw as ‘untermensch’ – which chillingly translates as ‘subhuman creature’.)

 Wachsmann regularly demonstrates how the KL system attracted those with a predilection for hatred, cruelty and violence; those without such innate characteristics would soon be indoctrinated and moulded accordingly.
 The constant hammering of the themes of ‘protecting the German people’ from those seen as anti-social, criminal, racially inferior, or incomparable with what was seen as the German and ‘Aryan’ ideal ensured that camp guards maintained high levels of abusive treatment towards their charges.
 Small wonder, then, that the step from mass cruelty to mass killing was just that – a step rather than a leap.